-EAA started a closed group for chapter officers, YE coordinators, Eagle Flight Leaders, and IMC Program Coordinators to ask each other questions, share ideas, and help each other.
+EAA started a closed group for chapter officers, Young Eagles coordinators, EAA Eagle Flights Leaders, IMC/VMC Program Coordinators, and other chapter leaders to ask each other questions, share ideas, and help each other.
 To sign up, email your request to chapters@eaa.org.